First Aid and CPR Training

 How long are they valid?

-- Standard First Aid is usually valid for three years.
+- Standard First Aid is usually valid for three years, but not always.

 - For Health Sciences and Nursing students, your CPR is valid for one year, regardless of the certifying body, and the expiration on previous certification.
-CPR must be renewed annually.
+Your CPR must be recertified annually.

 Where can you get training?